 The heartland of Central Thailand is one of fertile rice paddies fed by winding rivers.
 Thai royal court life shaped its culinary history within its opulent walls.
 This region distinguishes its food through its elegance and balance, which often infuses coconut milk into a sweet, sour, salty, and spicy interplay.

-Think of tom yum goong, that quintessential Thai soup.
-While variations exist nationwide, the central Thai rendition showcases a clear more fragrant broth, with fresh prawns and the tasty punch of galangal, lemongrass, and kaffir lime.
-The balancing of these flavours was honed in the royal kitchens, where attention to detail and the finest ingredients were paramount.
+Consider Tom Yum goong, the quintessential Thai soup.
+While variations exist nationwide, the central Thai version showcases a clearer and more fragrant broth.
+Fresh prawns and the tasty punch of galangal, lemongrass, and kaffir lime define this dish.
+Royal kitchens honed the balance of these flavours over many years.
+Chefs there prioritised extreme attention to detail and used only the finest ingredients.

 Northern Thailand